This post is in honour of male feminists and their dating rituals.

 4. Do not tell the other person what you think they want to hear – you do not know what they want to hear.
 Do not say the thing that is easy for you to say, or oversimplify in order to keep them happy (and making out with you) in the moment.
 This kind of fuzzy communication can end up being dishonest communication.
 You are responsible to be self-aware and communicative so the other can make informed consent decisions.

 Do not tell someone you’re serious about them or planning to follow up with them romantically if you’re actually not sure.
 For example: do not promise to date them again or say you will spend romantically-oriented time together again if you’re not sure whether you will.
-Casual sex – sex without connection, sex focussed on sensation rather than emotion – needs to be discussed as casual so both people involved can feel respected and cared for.
+Casual sex – sex without commitment to building attachment security, sex focussed on sensation or in the moment feelings rather than showing up in a committed secure attacher way – needs to be discussed as casual so both people involved can feel respected and cared for.

 If your feelings change, recognize and name the change and be present to your own emotions and the emotions of the other.
 Honour your own needs and act in an accessible, responsive, attuned way to the needs of the other person.
 If you were interested in a possible partnership or in an ongoing relationship, and then aren’t or are less sure, and you feel bad about that, do not avoid saying so to make your life easier.
 Just name the emotion proactively as it shifts and be available and present to the changes in the other as you express your needs.
 Try things like this: “I felt this way when I said and did that, but things have changed, and this is how I feel now.
 This is why and when they changed.
 I feel bad that I let you down or inadvertently misled you.
 Are you ok, and what do you need?”
 As you express yourself, act in a kind, responsive way to the needs of the other person, even as you listen to your own needs.
 Between emotionally mature people, these are not in conflict but are interwoven.
 Sometimes this takes presence and slowness without flipping out and running away, as people absorb one another’s realities.
 Being responsive to your own needs at the same time as you respond to the real needs of the other in an attuned, emotionally present way is the mature life-skill you’re aiming for.
 And this may involve being careful with people’s trauma histories, and that is fine.
 Do not buy into this culture’s sexist assumption that emotional needs are wrong – they are normal, and right, and good.